With the best lavalier microphones, you can easily capture the sound of your lectures, presentations, interviews, and more.

 - How dynamic microphones work

-Whatever you choose, a lavalier is a great option for creating YouTube videos that sound as good as they look.
+Whatever you choose, a lavalier is a great option for creating YouTube videos, course videos, and other products that sound as good as they look.